amitkulkarni-github/fs-hackathon-grp2-springboot/MNRC_Sales_Forecasting-master/README.md

 // Install the package into the local repository, which can be used as a dependency in other projects locally. mvn install
 ```
+How to Deploy
+---

+Above generated jar file you can take it and run any server having JVM with below command

+java -jar mnrc-sales-forecasting-0.0.1-SNAPSHOT.jar

 Dependencies
 ---